When Do We Get Small?

 This happens all the time to us adults, too.
 We develop perspectives over the years based on our experiences that might just be wrong or, at least, out-of-date.
 I think effective leaders are those people who are wise enough to know when their perspectives need to be refreshed and look around for people and information that can help re-frame their positions.

 Here are four ways my perspective has been altered this past week.

 Artificial intelligence (AI) Will Impact How We Hire.
 In a very insightful Fortune article Where Does the Algorithm See You in 10 Years I learned how hiring software is being developed that will screen applicants based on answers to well-researched behavioral questions that are more predictive of success.
 The article points to five examples of predictive behavior that might require me to change my perspective on how we screen and hire people.

 - GPAs and test scores and even college education are not really predictive of job success.

 - Grit, not IQ is more predictive of job success.

 - Experience by itself is not predictive of success in a team environment.

 - Experience in a competitor’s business does not predict he or she will have success in your business.

-- Facebook pictures of people partying and drinking is not predictive of whether someone will be a successful team member.
-However, comments about drugs or race is predictive of sub-standard performance.
+- Facebook pictures of people partying and drinking are not predictive of whether someone will be a successful team member.
+However, comments about drugs or race are predictive of sub-standard performance.